-Sub-criteria Commentary Arrangements in place?
-Financial and performance information and reliable and timely financial reporting The Council has continued to regularly report on its financial performance via regular reports to Cabinet and the Finance sub-committee.
-Informed decision making The Council's finance reports contain a summary of financial performance, which is crucial to facilitate Members' oversight of financial performance and this clarity will be increasingly important in the coming year as financial pressures emerge.
-The Council's performance is reported to Cabinet by way of regular updates on the recently refreshed 'Our North Tyneside Plan'.
+Sub-criteria Commentary Financial and performance information and reliable and timely financial reporting The Council has continued to regularly report on its financial performance via regular reports to Cabinet and the Finance sub-committee.
+The Council's finance reports contain a summary of financial performance, which is crucial to facilitate Members' oversight of financial performance and this clarity will be increasingly important in the coming year as financial pressures emerge.
+Informed decision making The Council's performance is reported to Cabinet by way of regular updates on the recently refreshed 'Our North Tyneside Plan'.
 The Overview and Scrutiny Committee also receives updates on the 'Our North Tyneside Plan' and challenges officers on performance where appropriate.
 This strategic performance reporting is supplemented by service-level reporting.
 Included within the finance reports are regular updates on the 'Creating a Brighter Future' Council-wide transformation plan.
-Yes ub-criteria Commentary Arrangement Achievement of sav As part of addressing the reasonableness of robustness of the Cou the significant ris of plans in place a and their deliverabil , • - In respect of 201 out of a total of £ ed the actual saving gs delivered: we n noted the shortfall of £1.2m in savings r required We also conside red 2017/18 planı ned savings and ca rried out sample t esting. not fully quantified for 2018/19 onward plan in place, with & Scrutiny, which are the reporting of progra clarity on progress. against target; it is im that there is clarity on ess on the CBF p We note the new portant that this r rogramme by quan style Quarter 1 fir eporting also quant tifying the value on nance budget repondent repondent the value of f savings achieved ort does include a or any shortfall, so clear summary of there is savings We set out below the savings. financial performa ance over the last t hree years, both in n terms of the overa Ill budget and in rea spect of Net budget Year-end outturn: under (over) spend Savings - target Savings - actual Savings not achieved 15/16 156,757 1,573 14,158 13,631 527 16/17 155,684 - 426 15,737 14,508 1,229 17/18 projected 154,106 - 8,842 18,338 14,176 4,162 as per July 2017 Ca · 017/19 choused a violated average nd of CO Om of whi ah annravimatalu h alf in in The first budget moni respect of savings rec until they are fully ach quired for 17/18 w hich may not be acl nieved.
-The Cour ncil is being prudent in not recognising savings mentary
+Yes criteria Commentary Arrangements in place?
+Achievement of savings As part of addressing the significant risk identified (see next section), we reviewed a sample of savings in order to assess the reasonableness of plans in place and their deliverability.
+Overall, we obtained sufficient appropriate evidence of the robustness of the Council's arrangements in this regard.
+In respect of 2016/17, we considered the actual savings delivered: we noted the shortfall of £1.2m in savings required out of a total of £15.737m.
+We also consider red 2017/18 planr ned savings and ca rried out sample t esting. not fully quantified for 2018/19 onward plan in place, with The Creating a Brighter Future (CBF) transformation programme includes regular detailed traffic-light reports to Overview & Scrutiny, which are summarised for inclusion in the regular finance reports to Cabinet.
+There is scope to further enhance the reporting of progress on the CBF programme by quantifying the value of savings achieved or any shortfall, so there is clarity on progress.
+We note the new style Quarter 1 finance budget report does include a clear summary of savings against target; it is important that this reporting also quantifies the value of savings not achieved from previous years, so that there is clarity on the overall progress of the programme.
+We set out below the financial performance over the last three years, both in terms of the overall budget and in respect of savings.
+Net budget Year-end outturn: under (over) spend Savings - target Savings - actual Savings not achieved 15/16 156,757 1,573 14,158 13,631 527 16/17 155,684 - 426 15,737 14,508 1,229 17/18 projected 154,106 - 8,842 18,338 14,176 4,162 as per July 2017 Ca The first budget moni- respect of savings req toring report for 2 •